-The City leads its own CERT program led by the Emergency Services Coordinator and Goleta Prepare Now Coordinator.
+The City leads its own CERT program led by the Emergency Services Coordinator.

-CERT volunteers may be activated and deployed by the EOC Director, Deputy EOC Director, or Operations Section Chief after consultation with the Safety Officer.
+CERT volunteers may be activated and deployed by the EOC Director, Deputy EOC Director, or Operations Section Coordinator after consultation with the Safety Officer.
 The CERT Coordinator position will simultaneously be activated under the Operations Section and serve as the EOC point-of-contact.
-The Emergency Services Coordinator and Goleta Prepare Now Coordinator are to be notified of the activation and will contact, deploy, and manage the CERT team.
+The Emergency Services Coordinator is to be notified of the activation and will contact, deploy, and manage the CERT team.